 » 2015, Australia and New Zealand

-The 2015 Cricket World Cup is the 11th Cricket World Cup, jointly hosted by Australia and New Zealand from 14 February to 29 March 2015.
+The 2015 Cricket World Cup was the 11th Cricket World Cup, jointly hosted by Australia and New Zealand from 14 February to 29 March 2015.
 Fourteen teams have played 49 matches in 14 venues.
-The final match of the tournament took placeed at the Melbourne Cricket Ground between co-hosts New Zealand and Australia with Australia winning by 7 wickets.
+The final match of the tournament played at the Melbourne Cricket Ground between co-hosts New Zealand and Australia with Australia winning by 7 wickets.

 New Zealand opener Martin Guptil (547) was the highest run scorer in the 2015 Cricket World Cup, while Australian seamer Mitchell Start Starc (22) and New Zealand' pacer Trent Boult (22) leading wicket takers in the tournament.